-I am sure everybody knows (?) why they are so fused to computer screen(s) these days, but in our case there is no doubt.
+I am sure everybody knows (?) why they are so fused to computer screens these days, but in our case there is no doubt.
 In total sum of our digital home appliances that can be found on various desktops or fit nicely in our backpacks or pockets, the most dominant cross-computer application is Minecraft.
-That includes couple of Androids and Windows Phones, various personal computers and one Xbox console.
-Not only that we tried the most of Minecraft installations, Maps and Mods but also we are hosting a small server with our own growing world.
-Well by 'we', I surely include myself with a teeny-tiny share in the plural meaning of the world, but the most of the 'we' belongs to Viktor which is our in-house expert for Minecraft affairs.
+That includes a couple of Androids and Windows Phones, various personal computers, and one Xbox console.
+Not only that, we tried the most of Minecraft installations, maps, and mods, but we are also hosting a small server with our own growing world.
+Well, by 'we', I surely include myself with a teeny-tiny share in the plural meaning of the world, but the majority of the 'we' belongs to Viktor, who is our in-house expert for Minecraft affairs.

-But before giving some thoughts on Minecraft game, I asked our expert couple of questions in hope to understand why one not-so-graphically demanding application and one-not-so-typical game that requires not-so-much-of-real-gamer-skills when it comes to quick interaction between the characters and other players is so popular and truly became a worldwide phenomenon and won so many awards over the years.
+But before giving some thoughts on the Minecraft game, I asked our expert couple of questions in hope of understanding why one not-so-graphically demanding application and one not-so-typical game that requires not-so-much-of-real-gamer skills when it comes to quick interaction between the characters and other players is so popular and truly became a worldwide phenomenon and won so many awards over the years.

-Following is a short interview with me asking questions and Viktor answering them - to be honest, I am not really that familiar with all the Minecraft world - let's face it, over the years it grew into full internet movement with MineCon and everything, so I hope my prepared questions are not off-the-topic or old, rusty and non-interesting..
+Following is a short interview with me asking questions and Viktor answering them.
+To be honest, I am not really that familiar with all the Minecraft world; let's face it, over the years it grew into a full internet movement with MineCon and everything, so I hope my prepared questions are not off-the-topic or old, rusty, and non-interesting.

-At first I didn't like it that much but later after I watched "The Asian Guy Gamer" and their Minecraft videos on YouTube, I bought Minecraft disk for Xbox360 and started making my own worlds.
+At first I didn't like it that much, but later, after I watched "The Asian Guy Gamer" and their Minecraft videos on YouTube, I bought a Minecraft disk for Xbox 360 and started making my own worlds.
 I am playing it almost every day ever since.

-Why do you like Minecraft so much and how it is different to other games?
+Why do you like Minecraft so much and how is it different from other games?

 What do you like the most in the game?

-To search and mine diamonds and make armors, swords, tools etc. To build large houses and castles and to play within online servers.
+To search and mine diamonds and make armor, swords, tools, etc. To build large houses and castles and to play within online servers.

 How would you rank Minecraft installations and why?